VIVID: Human-AI Collaborative Authoring of Vicarious Dialogues from Lecture Videos: Design Workshop

 \textbf{\textit{Integrate a direct learner's cognitive conflict.}} A tutoring video that contains a \textit{cognitive conflict} situation, where the instructor corrects errors made by the direct learner, can improve the attention and interest of vicarious learners~\cite{ding2021learning, muldner2011learning,chi2016why}.
 Thus, we propose designing dialogues as if the instructor encourages the direct learner to reach confusion and addresses misconceptions productively~\cite{Lehman2012ConfusionAC,VanLehn2003WhyDO,Graesser2004AutoTutorAT}.

 \textbf{\textit{Integrate a direct learner's deep-level reasoning questions.}} We suggest incorporating deep-level reasoning questions ~\cite{driscoll2003vicarious,craig2006deep,gholson2009exploring,craig2012promoting,Craig2000OverhearingDA} that address comparisons, inferences, and causal relationships among concepts into the direct learner's utterances.
 According to previous research in Intelligent Tutoring System (ITS)~\cite{driscoll2003vicarious, craig2006deep, gholson2009exploring, craig2012promoting,Craig2000OverhearingDA}, the vicarious learners' learning was significantly improved when the direct learner posed deep questions.
-Therefore, if a direct learner asks a deep-level reasoning question during a lecture, it could stimulate the thought process of the vicarious learners watching the lecture.
+Therefore, if a direct learner asks a deep-level reasoning question during a lecture, it can encourage vicarious learners to engage in critical thinking.

 \textbf{\textit{Integrate a direct learner's substantial and relevant follow-up responses.}} A direct learner should provide answers or self-explanations based on the learning contents followed by an instructor’s scaffolding or lecturing~\cite{craig2012promoting, chi2008observing, chi2016why,Dubovi2019InstructionalSF}.